markiskander/biomaj-docker/README.md

     sudo docker build --no-cache -t biomaj-docker .

-The build can take anywhere from 15-25 minutes (lots of packages to fetch from various repos).
+The build can take anywhere from 10-25 minutes (lots of packages to fetch from various repos, so it depends greatly on your computer and internet speeds.)

-# Running
+# Running biomaj-docker
 To run this package, simply use the following command:

     sudo docker run biomaj-docker